soundaryaiyer/Pep-8-coding-standards/README.md

-# Pep-8-coding-standards
-A document to learn pep 8 coding standards

 #  PEP 8 Standards with Examples

 Welcome to the PEP 8 Standards with Examples project!
 This repository is dedicated to creating a comprehensive sample of PEP 8 standards along with examples to illustrate each guideline.
 By providing clear examples, we aim to make it easier for Python developers to understand and adhere to the PEP 8 coding standards.